pmiklos/obyte-devnet/README.md

 $ docker run -it -p 6611:6611 -p 6612:6612 byteball-devnet-witness
 ```

+## Timestamp Oracle

+The witness also acts as a timestamp oracle posting every minute by default.
+The Oracle's address is the same as the witness' address which is by default `ZQFHJXFWT2OCEBXF26GFXJU4MPASWPJT`.
+The timestamping interval can be controlled by the TIMESTAMPING_INTERVAL configuration parameter either in `conf.js` or in `~/.config/byteball-devnet-witness/conf.json`.

 ## Known issues

 For some reason the stable units are lagging behind by two units.
 So in order to make the first stable payment using the command above, 3 payment has to be sent.